 Pigeon Pose (Eka Pada Rajakapotasana)

 Stretches the outer hips/glutes.
 Add a twist to stretch adductors & external rotators.
-Place block under glute for modification.
+Place a block under your glute for modification.

 Reclined Figure 4